marnovo/engine/README.md

 ## Credits

-This software uses code from several open source packages.
+This software uses code from open source packages.
 We'd like to thank the contributors for all their efforts:

 - [Cobra](https://github.com/spf13/cobra)